parcelcraft/docs/changelog/index.md

 ## 0.10.7  {% small %}Jan 16, 2025{% /small %}

-- Fixed: Entering an email address on the settings page for the "Print to email"" email field was difficult due to incorrect rerendering.
+- Fixed: Entering an email address on the settings page for the "Print to email" email field was difficult due to incorrect rerendering.
-- Feature: In view settings for Unshipped Invoices or Unshipped Payments only you can now choose to only show successfull payments or paid invoices (defaults to filter shipments).
+- Feature: In view settings for Unshipped Invoices or Unshipped Payments only, you can now choose to only show successful payments or paid invoices (defaults to filter shipments).
 - Feature: Added a new welcome message for new users in the settings view.

 ---